-American International Group Inc. (AIG), the insurer rescued by the U.S. government in 2008, should be deemed systemically important to guard the public’s investment, the watchdog for the bailout program said.
+American International Group Inc. (AIG:US), the insurer rescued by the U.S. government in 2008, should be deemed systemically important to guard the public’s investment, the watchdog for the bailout program said.

 “American taxpayers who are still on the hook for billions of dollars for their TARP investment in AIG must be protected with the strongest federal regulation,” the Office of the Special Inspector General for the Troubled Asset Relief Program said today in its quarterly report to Congress.
 The office is led by Christy Romero.